 Our amended and restated certificate of incorporation will provide that EQT will have the right to nominate to our board of directors (i) two nominees for so long as EQT beneficially owns 30% or greater of our then-outstanding common stock and (ii) one nominee for so long as EQT beneficially owns 5% or greater, but less than 30%, of our then-outstanding common stock.
 Messrs.
 Waxman and Liu will be the initial EQT director nominees.
 CPPIB will have the right to nominate to our board of directors one nominee for so long as CPPIB beneficially owns 5% or greater of our then-outstanding common stock.
 Mr. Blaichman will be the initial CPPIB director nominee.
+Bain will have the right to nominate to our board of director nominee for so long as Bain beneficially owns 5% or greater of our then-outstanding common stock.
+Mr. Blaichman will be the initial CPPIB director nominee.
 Bain will have the right to nominate to our board of directors one nominee for so long as Bain beneficially owns 5% or greater of our then-outstanding common stock.
 Mr. Moskowitz will be the initial Bain director nominee.
 For so long as EQT beneficially owns 20% or greater of our then-outstanding common stock, EQT will have the right to nominate, designate, and remove the chairperson of our board of directors, subject to CPPIB's consent.
 In addition, the Institutional Investors have certain nomination rights with respect to our board committees.
 See "Description of capital stock."